-Errors or disputes about a charge are first addressed to the Financial Services billing department informally via email, phone, etc. If the matter is not resolved informally, the student writes a letter detailing a description of the presumed error and the dollar amount.
+Billing errors or disputed charges are first addressed to the financial services billing department informally via email, phone, etc. If the matter is not resolved informally, the student writes a letter detailing the presumed error and the dollar amount.
 The letter is addressed to the director of financial services, who makes the final determination concerning the error or dispute.

-2018 graduate Rachel Timmermann receives her diploma from President Zarling
+2019 graduate Joshua Schmidt receives his diploma from President Zarling